 If the applicant is the homeowner, the homeowner must sign and date: CSL Exemption Form, Building Permit, HIC Exemption Form, Workers Comp Affidavit.
 The owner is responsible for the project and must be at all inspections.

 A building permit is needed to install/replace a hot tub regardless if it is 200 square feet or less.
-A hot tub needs to meet accessory structures setbacks - 10' from dwelling and 5' from property lines in the rear of the property.
+A hot tub needs to meet accessory structures setbacks - 10' from dwelling and 5' from property lines.
 If the property is in the Historic District, email the Historic District Commission.

-The stove specifications and hood vent information must be uploaded into the attachments before a building permit is issued.
+The stove specifications, window order and hood vent CFM size must be uploaded into the attachments before a building permit is issued.

 A Manual J is required for a mini-split.
 If you are in a Historic District, the Historic District Commission must approve the installation of the mini splits before work starts.
 Please submit the application, then email the Historic District Commission.

 A new dwelling would require Conservation, Engineering and Fire Department approval.
 Engineering would need to assign the address and approve the curb cut.
-A new dwelling requires a Certified Plot Plan, Manual J, Manual S and HERS Rater submitted with the building application.
+A new dwelling requires a Certified Plot Plan, Manual J, Manual S, window order and HERS Rater submitted with the building application.
 If installing a mini-split system instead of HVAC, a Manual J is required.

 A building permit is not required for pools less than 24" in depth.
 Electrical permits are required for both inground and above-ground pools.

-The following is required for an above-ground pool: the pool brochure, information on the ladder, a plot plan or GIS Map of the property showing the pool, dimensions and setbacks and fence location.
+The following is required for an above-ground pool: the pool brochure, information on the ladder, a plot plan or GIS Map (It is at the building inspectors discretion which plan is acceptable) of the property showing the pool, dimensions and setbacks and fence location.